MomentDiff: Generative Video Moment Retrieval from Random to Real: Experiments

+\textbf{Transfer experiments.} To explore the location bias problem, we first organize the Out of Distribution (OOD) experiment following~\cite{cltsg}, which repartitions Charades-STA~\cite{CTRL} and ActivityNet-Captions~\cite{activitycap} datasets according to moment annotation density values~\cite{cltsg}.
+In Tab.~\ref{transfer_ood}, we exceed MomentDETR by a large margin on Charades-CD and ActivityNet-CD.
+These results prove the robustness of the model in dealing with OOD scenarios.

-\textbf{Transfer experiments.} To explore the location bias problem, we organize moment retrieval on two anti-bias datasets with location distribution shifts: \ding{182} Charades-STA-Len.
+To further explore the impact of a single factor ($\boldsymbol{w}_0$ or $\boldsymbol{c}_0$ ) on the location bias problem, we organize moment retrieval on two anti-bias datasets with location distribution shifts: \ding{182} Charades-STA-Len.
 We collect all video-text pairs with $\boldsymbol{w}_0 \leq 10s $ and randomly sample pairs with $\boldsymbol{w}_0 > 10s $ in the original training set of Charades-STA, which account for 80\% and 20\% of the new training set, respectively.
 On the contrary, we collect all pairs with $\boldsymbol{w}_0 > 10s $ and randomly sample pairs with $\boldsymbol{w}_0 \leq 10s $ from the original test set, accounting for 80\% and 20\% of the new test set. \ding{183} Charades-STA-Mom.
 Similarly, we collect all video-text pairs with the end time $\boldsymbol{c}_0 + \boldsymbol{w}_0/2 \leq 15s $ and sample pairs with the start time $\boldsymbol{c}_0 - \boldsymbol{w}_0/2 > 15s $ as the training set, which accounts for 80\% and 20\%, respectively.
 Likewise, the construction rules for the test set are the opposite of those for the training set.
 Dataset statistics can refer to Train/Test in Fig.~\ref{fig:len_pos} and the supplementary material.

 In Tab.~\ref{transfer}, the proposed MomentDiff shows much more robustness than previous state-of-the-art method MomentDETR~\cite{momentdetr}.
 Concretely, compared with the experiment in Tab.~\ref{charades}, the performance gap between MomentDiff and MomentDETR gets larger on Charades-STA-Len and Charades-STA-Mom.
 Fig.~\ref{fig:len_pos} also demonstrates that the distribution of our prediction is closer to the one of the test set.
 We conjecture that it is because MomentDiff discards the learnable proposals that fit the prior distribution of the training set.
 Moreover, 2DTAN~\cite{2dtan} and MMN~\cite{MMN} perform worse than MomentDETR on the original Charades-STA dataset, but they achieve better or comparable results than MomentDETR in Tab.~\ref{transfer}.
 This shows that predefined proposals~\cite{2dtan, MMN} may be better than learnable proposals in dealing with the location bias problem, but they take up more time and space overhead.
 Differently, our method performs well on both public datasets and anti-bias datasets.